conorwes/symmetrical-enigma/README.md

 ## Installation

 Part of this effort was also an exploration of working with C++ in Visual Studio Code, and I wanted to try the Microsoft Visual Studio Build Tools.
 So, this code is configured for that use case.
+My personal workflow when editing this project is as follows:
+1. Open the Developer Command Prompt for VS
+2. cd to the project directory
+3. "code ."
+4. From Visual Studio Code, I then run the program

 ## Roadmap